 As a lightweight yet poweful tool optimized for the latest versions of macOS, Osx Uninstaller is able to easily remove all components of target app within a few clicks.

-The clip shows you how to delete Adobe Acrobat Reader by using OSX Uninstaller:
+The clip shows you how to delete Adobe Acrobat Reader DC by using OSX Uninstaller:

-By using this tool, you could easily get rid of Adobe Acrobat Reader, with not trace left.
+By using this tool, you could easily get rid of Adobe Acrobat Reader DC, with not trace left.
 So here comes the next question: how to get Osx Uninstaller for your Mac?

 You can click the Download button below, and install it to your Applications folder.
 Please note that Osx Uninstaller is a paid software, which means you will need to pay for a valid license before using it.
 Meanwhile, the vendor provide in-time tech assistance and also promise a full refund if you are not satisfied with its performance.